On Being a Startup Advisor

 The range of equity depends on the stage of the company and the value the advisor brings to the table.

-One simple way to calculate fair compensation is to come up with a value of shares that’s equivalent to expected time spent x the advisor’s hourly rate.
+One simple way to calculate fair compensation is to come up with a value of shares that’s equivalent to the expected time spent x the advisor’s hourly rate.
 Since shares are less certain than cash compensation, the compensation in shares should be higher than if it were just in cash.

 Here are some industry benchmarks: